Everyone knows how much life is going to change once you have kids.

 Whereas you asked for part time to do what?
-To stay with your child 1.5 days a week for a year?
+To stay with your child 1.5 days a week for a year while anyway working away from your blackberry?
 You obviously have no interest in your career.
 You work after the kids are in bed to make up for that time and keep up with the workload of colleagues who work 100%.
 And deliver a lot more than them?
 Well sorry, face time and sitting at your desk in some cases pretending you are working after 6pm will enhance your career.
 Delivering results even leaving before 6pm while also raising a family?
 Nope.
 Sadly (maybe) you can't just sit around after 6pm because nursery school will leave your child waiting outside.
 That means you have to leave your desk at 5pm and see eyebrows being raised in some cases.

 You will hear that some line managers walk around after 6pm to see who is around.
 Because those deserve a lot more praise than those who are doing 3 jobs and still delivering.